 - The Static Cardiology station has also been revised.
-Previously, progression to treatment of an ECG rhythm was dependent upon correct identification of that rhythm.
-Now, the two tasks have been decoupled so they are scored as two separate skills.
+Previously, progression to treatment of an ECG rhythm was dependent on correct identification of that rhythm.
+Now, the two tasks are decoupled and are scored as two separate skills.
 Candidates will be able to progress to treatment whether or not the correct ECG rhythm was identified.

-Anyone testing on or after March 17, 2021 will be evaluated using the new skill sheets with the revisions mentioned above.
-Anyone testing on or before March 16, 2021 will be evaluated using the current skill sheets.
+Anyone testing on or after March 17, 2021, will be evaluated using the new skill sheets with the revisions mentioned above.
 This revision will not overturn the result of any successful or unsuccessful examinations attempts taken prior to March 17, 2021.

 All cognitive and psychomotor examinations are continually reviewed and revised to ensure they reflect accurate, relevant, and current EMS practice and compliance with AHA guidelines.

-Standardized exams are used to test a student’s competency in the knowledge (cognitive exam) and hands on skills (psychomotor exam) at the level of the EMS course.
-Idaho is currently using the National Registry of EMT’s (NREMT) computer based cognitive exams and psychomotor exams to test competency.
+Standardized exams are used to test a student’s competency in the knowledge (cognitive exam) and hands-on skills (psychomotor exam) at the level of the EMS course.
+Idaho uses the National Registry of EMT’s (NREMT) computer-based cognitive exams and psychomotor exams to test competency.
 Students have two years to complete both standardized exams after completing an EMS course.